 A safety handrail helps to provide stability for a handhold whether on a walkway, steps, or platform.
 Guardrails are a system of railings to prevent workers from falling off a landing, platform, or walkway.
+Common applications include standing seam or metal roof installations and the popular Accufit system.
 Including guardrails and safety rail systems is an important consideration in fall prevention systems.
 Further, complying with OSHA’s safety railing and guardrail requirements can reduce falls and citations.

-First of all, here are some applicable requirements for guardrails and safety railings included in OSHA’s Walking Working Surfaces standard for general industry, 29 CFR 1910.29:
+Are you curious about OSHA handrail requirements or what OSHA railing height is appropriate for your facility?
+First of all, here are some applicable requirements for guardrails and safety railings included in OSHA’s Walking-Working Surfaces standard for general industry, 29 CFR 1910.29:

 To meet OSHA’s railing height requirements, the top rail needs to be 42 inches plus or minus 3 inches above the walking-working surface.